MaksudSaifullah/RabbitMQWithASP.NetCore/README.md

 At the moment our MS-2 restored it will consume the services from RabbitMQ
 ![image](https://user-images.githubusercontent.com/83159793/120459156-bea85100-c3b9-11eb-8b88-dad471fc171e.png)

 That’s a wrap for this article!

 Summary
 In this article, we have gone through Message Brokers, RabbitMQ, Advantages, Integrating RabbitMQ with ASP.NET Core using MassTransit.
 We also build a small prototype application to send data over the RabbitMQ Server.
-You can find the .